Enjoy your summer vacation on the north shore of PEI, Canada!

 It all begins with an appreciation of the spectacular natural setting.
 The shifting sands of the living dune environment extend for miles along the PEI north shore, providing shelter for

-here), a pristine environment for the study of unique
+piping plover), a pristine environment for the study of unique

-geological formations, and miles upon miles of
+geological formations and ecosystems, and miles upon miles of

 beaches for you to enjoy (find